Doraemon: Nobita and the New Steel Troops—Winged Angels: Plot

-The professor plans to redo everything by removing the competition instinct from his robots, replacing those instincts with instincts of humanity and love.
-He collapses before he can finish his job.
-Riruru, in order to complete the salvation, disregards the fact that she and Pippo will disappear after they alter history, and she continues the reprogramming with instructions from the professor.
+God plans to redo everything by removing the competition instinct from his robots, replacing those instincts with instincts of humanity and love, but he is too frail to finish the process.
+Lilulu, to complete the salvation, disregards the fact that she and Judo will erase from existence after they alter history, and she continues the reprogramming with instructions from God.
 Back on Earth in the present time, the robot army, larger in number, has taken the upper hand.
-Zanda Claus is heavily damaged in the process of destroying the leading ship of the robot army.
-Riruru back at Megatopia, has nearly finished her job when the professor breathes his last breath.
-At first, she does not know what to do, then she figures out that she needs only to add her feelings, her love from Nobita and his friends, including Pippo.
-The job is completed just in time.
-The robot army is reinforced and attacks en masse.
-The reprogramming is successfully completed, and the robot army is completely erased, as are Riruru and Pippo.
-Shizuka uses the Anywhere Door to return to Earth, rejoining her friends with sorrow.
+Zanda Cross is heavily damaged in the process of destroying the leading ship of the robot army.
+Back at the ancient Mechatopia, as Lilulu has nearly finished her job, she figures out that she needs only to add her feelings, her love for Nobita and his friends, including Judo.
+The job is completed just in time as the robot army is reinforced and attacks en masse.
+The reprogramming is completed and the robot army is completely erased.
+Lilulu and Judo also begins disappearing and vow to reincarnate as angels to meet their friends again before they are erased completely.
+A heartbroken Shizuka rejoins her friends in the present and tells them about Lilulu's fate.

-The next day, the group is back in the real world, and Nobita is back in school.
-This time, he chooses to stay, and Doraemon arrives to talk to him before going to the baseball field.
-While Nobita wonders if Riruru and Pippo may ever be resurrected, a shadow crosses his eyes and Riruru appears with wings on her back.
-The wings take the appearance of Pippo in the form of a giant Phoenix.
-They visit Nobita with cheers, then vanish once again into the air.
-Nobita believes it was Riruru and Pippo who appeared, and he runs to the field to tell his friends.
+Some time later, Nobita is being left after school and wonders what has become of Mechatopia.
+Suddenly, he sees Lilulu and Judo, in his phoenix form, who visit Nobita with cheers before flies into outer space.
+Nobita runs out to tell the rest of his friends and exclaims that Lilulu and Judo have become an angels, though they don't believe him.